Campanas en la noche: Plot

 In 2004, Luis Rolón (Federico Amador) is living a quiet life with his partner, Iracema (Lola Banfi) and their baby daughter, Bruna, in a small town in Patagonia called Lago Místico.
-One day, Luis comes home to find Iracema bleeding on the floor and she tragically dies in his arms.
-Before she dies, Iracema tells Luis it was her abusive ex-boyfriend who stabbed her.
+One day, Luis comes home to find Iracema bleeding on the floor.
+Before she dies in his arms, Iracema tells Luis it was her abusive ex-boyfriend who stabbed her.
 Iracema had suffered years of abuse at the hands of her ex-boyfriend, Vito Paternó (Esteban Lamothe).
-Iracema had escaped from Buenos Aires to Lago Místico after finding out she was pregnant with Bruna, without telling Vito about her pregnancy.
+She had escaped from Buenos Aires to Lago Místico after finding out she was pregnant with Bruna, without telling Vito about her pregnancy.
 Iracema later met Luis, who agreed to raise the baby as his own.
 Iracema never wanted to talk about her past and barely told Luis anything about Vito.
 Vito had tracked Iracema down and murdered her after she refused to get back together with him.

 Luis panics that he will be charged with Iracema's murder so he escapes Lago Místico with Bruna in tow.
-A young woman named Luciana Cervantes (Calu Rivero) sees him flee and is horrified to find Iracema's body.
+A young woman named Luciana Cervantes (Calu Rivero) sees him flee and is horrified to find Iracema's body, which leads her to meet Vito.
 Luis ends up in Buenos Aires, where he adopts the new identity of Omar Pereyra and remakes his life.